Managing Radioactive Substances

 Radioactive substances are used in some industries, including the medical industry and some manufacturing activities.
 There are legal controls on keeping and using radioactive materials and accumulating and disposing of radioactive waste.
 These aim to protect people and the environment from the harmful effects of radiation.

-The regulation of radioactive substances and waste has changed in Scotland as of 1 September 2018.
-A new structure for permitting has been introduced.
-NetRegs will be updated in the very near future, but in the meantime you can access information on the SEPA website.
+The regulation of radioactive substances and waste has changed in Scotland and a new structure for permitting has been introduced.

 If your business keeps or uses radioactive material, or accumulates or disposes of radioactive waste you must work out if the materials you use: